arienkock/arienkock.github.io/posts/2017-03-02-Frontend-Wars-Ember-vs-Mithril.md

 teaser: Conclusions from actual projects
 ---

 JavaScript fatigue is [a thing](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4).
-Commit to any framework and your investment will pay itself back... but how soon and how much?
-If you stick to your first choice, then you can't really judge it accurately.
+When you commit to any framework, your investment will pay itself back... but how soon and how much?
+If you stick to your first choice, can you really judge it accurately?
 Try many, and your time and mental resources get spread thin.
-So, I limited my scope during 2016 on things that for some ethereal reason gelled with me.
-I've worked with Ember (v2.10) and Mithril (v1.0) on personal projects and React+Flux on a commercial project.
+To solve this dilemma, I limited my scope during 2016 on things that for some ethereal reason gelled with me.
+I've worked with Ember (v2.10) and Mithril (v1.0) on personal projects and React+Redux on a commercial project.
 In this retrospective I'll focus on the former two.

 ### Scope